 Some areas of German also believe in “Knecht Ruprecht” or “Krampus,” while other parts believe in “Schwarzer Peter,” or Black Peter.
 Both are characters that threaten to punish children if they are bad.

-Germans say, “Happy or Merry Christmas” as “Frohe Weihnachten.”
+Germany traditions for Christmas include saying, “Happy or Merry Christmas” as “Frohe Weihnachten.”

 Christmas Traditions in Mexico